gwannon/ideasRoleras/Bandageless/04Jackals.md

 In addition to being highly intelligent, they have highly developed senses, which makes it **very difficult to deceive them and lure them into traps**.

-Jackals can **smell the energy released when cursed objects are used**, so if you use these objects, they can detect and find you.
-If there are jackals in the museum, you must be very careful when using your cursed objects, because it could be your downfall.
+Jackals can **smell the energy released when cursed objects are used**, so if you use these items, they can detect and find you.
+If there are jackals in the museum, you must be very careful when using your cursed objects, because it could be your doom.

 ### Mechanizing Jackals